GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/commands/index.md

 ### Verify commands registered

-If an extension attempts to register a shortcut that is already in use used by another extension, the second extension's shortcut will not register as expected.
-Developers can provide a more robust end user experience by anticipating this possibility and checking for collisions at install time.
+If an extension attempts to register a shortcut that is already used by another extension, the second extension's shortcut will not register as expected.
+You can provide a more robust end user experience by anticipating this possibility and checking for collisions at install time.

 {% Aside %}